MAUI LUAU UPDATES

 - Premium Seats are available!

-- UPDATE: As per the updated date above, the Grand Luau has both standard and premium seating available through the end of July 2023.
-Although they have added more shows for the summer months, you should still book early because they will sell out QUICK!
+- MONTHLY UPDATE: As per the updated date above, the Grand Luau has standard and premium seating available through the end of April 2024.
+Book early because they will sell out QUICK!

 Know Before You Go: